About

-Mack Hill Farm is located in Marlow, in southwest New Hampshire.
-320 of our 343 acres are under a conservation easement.
-We are building the remainder into a self supporting farm.
-The image used at the top of the page is a shot that Frank took in the summer of 2004.
-I submitted it to a People, Places, Plants photo contest and we won, in the “place” category that year.
+Mack Hill Farm was originally located in Marlow, in southwest New Hampshire. <1--The image used at the top of the page is a shot that Frank took in the summer of 2004.
+I submitted it to a People, Places, Plants photo contest and we won, in the “place” category that year.–>

 The journal dates back to 2000 and reflects a gradual change from ‘pretty’ gardening to trying to be a paying farm.
 Older images were stored locally in a Gallery II installation which is now unfortunately down, newer ones are hosted on Flickr.